If you’ve spent much time in large cities, especially in Asia, you’ve probably noticed adults riding surprisingly small-wheeled bikes.

 Whether this is a feature or a bug depends on your terrain and riding style.
 Besides, wheelbase length is just one factor in handling, alongside the head tube angle, handlebar style and position, overall sizing, etc.

-But if you want maximum stability from a portable package, you may be better off with a folding bike.
-Brompton, for instance, uses a clever hinge design that allows for a wheelbase like a standard bike yet one of the tiniest folded sizes on the market.
+But if you want maximum stability from a portable package, you might be better off with a folding bike.
+For instance, Brompton uses a clever hinge design that allows for a wheelbase like a standard bike yet one of the tiniest folded sizes on the market.
 It comes at a cost, but most high-end mini velos aren’t cheap, either.

 What kinds of mini velo bikes are there?